 conda install -n firstenv python numpy scipy

-To use any specific version of the package, let’s say Python 3.6, instead of writing the only python specify the version along with it, example
+To use any specific version of the package, let’s say Python 3.6, instead of writing the only python specify the version along with it, for example

-In this way, we can install whatever the available packages we want.
+In this way, we can install whatever available packages we want.
 Also to activate the environment and start working using the command:

 conda activate firstenv